04/21/2020 by Carney Sandoe Staff | Education News and Trends, Thought Leadership

 - Particularly with so many working from home now, am I considering how candidates’ access to (or lack of access to) childcare impacts their ability to interview for more than 45 minutes at a time?
 How am I responding to unexpected interruptions in the conversation?

 As you see, there are a number of reasons to lean into the discomfort that a virtual hiring process will undoubtedly bring.
 There are also many nuances to consider—and pitfalls to avoid—if you want this new normal to also be equitable and inclusive.
 Much of this work boils down to thoughtful anti-bias training for all those involved in hiring—virtual or in-person—with crystal clear goals regarding what the school is looking for in each open position.
-In our series, we will offer webinars to follow-up in greater detail on equitable hiring in a virtual landscape.
-We hope you will join us—and bring any questions you may have—so we can learn together.
 While we all may be isolated, we’re not in this alone.

-Our first webinar was on May 6.
-Watch a recording of “Interrupting Implicit Bias in the Virtual Hiring Process” where we dive more deeply into the points in this piece.
+Watch a recording of our webinar “Interrupting Implicit Bias in the Virtual Hiring Process” where we dive more deeply into the points in this piece.

 We look forward to learning with you and from you.